Commonwealthrocks/PyLI/build.md

 ### **Linux/macOS** - *nerds or geeks use this*
 - Secure memory clearing libraries may not work (`secure_mem.so/.dylib`)
 - All other functionality should work normally
+- Secure memory clearing has been killed off for macOS entirely

 ### **TempleOS** - *shoutout Terry Davis*
 - No lol